Bumitama Agri net positive on oil hikes as palm oil prices move in tandem with crude

 The Indonesia-focused company published its response to a shareholder in a regulatory filing on Wednesday (Apr 22), stating that fuel and fertiliser costs have historically accounted for about 10 per cent of total production costs on average.

-That and higher structural demand over time from the energy sector could also – in certain scenarios – be “net supportive” to the mainboard-listed company’s performance.
-About 25 per cent of global palm oil production in 2025 was intended for energy-related uses, up from 15 per cent a decade ago, added Bumitama Agri.
+That and higher structural demand over time from the energy sector could also – in certain scenarios – be “net supportive” of the mainboard-listed company’s performance.
+About 25 per cent of global palm oil production in 2025 was intended for energy-related uses, up from around 15 per cent a decade ago, added Bumitama Agri.

-In response to questions from the Securities Investors Association (Singapore), the company said it does not actively hedge using financial derivatives such as commodity futures.
+In response to questions from the Securities Investors Association (Singapore), the company said that it does not actively hedge using financial derivatives such as commodity futures.
 Instead, it prefers to manage the pricing risk through a “disciplined and selective forward sales strategy” and relies on physical forward contracts “where appropriate”.

 Forward sales are capped at a maximum of 40 per cent of nucleus crude palm oil production and for a maximum of six months, added Bumitama Agri.
 Nucleus crude palm oil refers to crude palm oil produced from plantations directly owned, managed and operated by a palm oil company like Bumitama Agri itself.